infinite-canvas

 This project is being built collaboratively with Claude (Anthropic's AI assistant).
 The architecture, features, and code are developed through an iterative conversation — Claude writes and refines the implementation while the human steers the design.

 Crystal + Raylib desktop app: an infinite, pannable/zoomable canvas for sketching diagrams and taking notes.
-Supports rectangles with editable labels and plain text nodes.
+Supports rectangles with editable labels, plain text nodes, and directional arrows connecting elements.

 Prerequisites